 Human-bear conflicts are common in Prince George, especially in neighbourhoods that border parkland and natural areas.
 Garbage, bird feeders, and fruit trees are very attractive to bears and, unfortunately, a bear that becomes conditioned to these types of food sources will end up needing to be destroyed.
 Guard against bear - and other wildlife - incursions by keeping yards and properties free of potential food sources with the following suggestions:

-It is important to protect and preserve wildlife and wildlife habitat by making homes and properties wildlife resistant by:
+Protect and preserve wildlife and wildlife habitat by making homes and properties wildlife-resistant:

 - Making garbage inaccessible.
 Do not store garbage collection cart or recycling bins outside where they can be accessed by wildlife.